ycpcs/fys100-fall2017/index.md

 * [Events Calendar](media/EventsCalendar.pdf) &mdash; First-year experience events for Fall 2017

 ## News
+* **Oct 22** &mdash; Discussion questions have been added to the [Day 16](agenda/day16.html) agenda.
+Please complete these questions in preparation for class discussion.
 * **Oct 19** &mdash; The due date for the [Assignment 4](assign/assign04.html) final essay and code has been changed to **Thursday, Oct 26th**.
 * **Oct 6** &mdash; The [Schedule](schedule.html) has been updated, specifically the activities for Oct 10th and 12th.
 * **Oct 6** &mdash; The due date for the [Assignment 4](assign/assign04.html) essay draft has been moved back to **Friday, Oct 13th**.